Treatment options for mouth and oropharyngeal cancer

 Head and neck clinical nurse specialist

 A clinical nurse specialist is a qualified nurse who has knowledge of head and neck cancers.
 They help to organise the care between doctors and other health professionals.
-They support you during and after treatment and make sure you have the information you need to understand the treatment.
+They support you before, during and after treatment and make sure you have the information you need to understand the treatment.

 A clinical nurse specialist (CNS) is often your key worker.